gbv/ssso/ssso.md

 [ncal:Event]:  http://www.semanticdesktop.org/ontologies/ncal/#Event
 [tio:Event]: http://purl.org/tio/ns#Event

+Existing product classes include:

+* [schema:IndividualProduct] (which implies [gr:Product]) from [Schema.org Ontology]
+* [gr:Individual] (which implies [gr:ProductOrService]) from [GoodRelations]

 SSSO is agnostic to these existing classes, so [ServiceEvent] is a subclass of all of them to make happy multiple communities.
-Applications of SSSO, however, SHOULD NOT depend on the explicit expression of a particular event class in addition to ServiceEvent.
+Applications of SSSO, however, SHOULD NOT depend on the explicit expression of a particular event or product class in addition to ServiceEvent.

-A ServiceEvent is further subclass of [schema:IndividualProduct] and [gr:Individual], which imply [schema:Product] and [gr:ProductOrService].
-Nevertheless, SSSO does not make any assumptions whether a [ServiceEvent] is actually sold or just provided for free.

     ssso:ServiceEvent a owl:Class ;
         rdfs:label "ServiceEvent" ;